oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/README.md

 ## Install WebLogic Operator

 The Oracle WebLogic Server Kubernetes Operator (the Operator) is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WebLogic Server instances.
+The WLS operator runs as a Kubernetes pod and stands ready to perform actions related to running WLS on Kubernetes.

 The official Oracle documentation for the Operator is available at this location: [https://oracle.github.io/weblogic-kubernetes-operator/](https://oracle.github.io/weblogic-kubernetes-operator/).